Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Introduction

-\item Most networks, in pursuit of performance, overlook the significant parameter and computational costs brought by numerous convolution operations.
-As shown in Fig. \ref{fig:Intro TUT result}(b) and Fig. \ref{fig:Intro TUT result}(c), networks like SFIAN \cite{cheng2023selective}, Crackmer \cite{wang2024dual}, and CT-crackseg\cite{tao2023convolutional} have very high computational FLOPs and parameter counts, indicating that they are difficult to implement on resource-limited devices like smartphones and drones, significantly diminishing their practicality. \end{enumerate}
+Most networks, in pursuit of performance, overlook the significant parameter and computational costs brought by numerous convolution operations, this makes them challenging to deploy on resource-constrained control devices.
+As shown in Figure \ref{fig:Intro TUT result}(b) and Figure \ref{fig:Intro TUT result}(c), networks like SFIAN \cite{cheng2023selective}, Crackmer \cite{wang2024dual}, and CT-crackseg\cite{tao2023convolutional} have very high computational FLOPs and parameter counts, indicating that they are difficult to implement on resource-limited devices like smartphones and drones, significantly diminishing their practicality.

-To address these issues, we propose a staircase cascaded fusion network that can generate high-quality segmentation maps with minimal computational resources while effectively suppressing background noise.
-Specifically, to better exploit the complementarity and correlation of feature maps without missing critical detail information, we introduce a staircase cascaded fusion module.
-This module utilizes the pixel attention mechanism, which finely captures local and long-range information, and the channel concatenation mechanism, which progressively integrates features from adjacent layers, to generate crack segmentation maps that comprehensively combine local texture information and pixel dependencies.
-Furthermore, to decrease the parameter count and computational burden, we introduce a lightweight convolution block called LRDS.
-This block initially increases and then reduces the channel count, and separates the spatial and channel aspects, thereby minimizing computational costs while maintaining performance.